All articles

 Friend, not foe: That same question of conviction is surfacing in how leaders respond to AI.
 Bernadeau observes that hesitation often stems from a defensive stance of treating new technology as something to guard against rather than engage with.
 She argues that the leaders gaining ground are the ones taking ownership early and guiding their teams through adoption with intention.
 "AI is not an enemy.
 It's a co-collaborator," she affirms.
 "The sooner leaders bring their teams on board and identify opportunities to grow with this innovation, the better it will be for their teams and their clients."

 Architects of authority: Bernadeau’s perspective also shifts where brands should look for influence.
-She believes communications leaders are responsible for reading culture, a task that requires real fluency in data and audience behavior.
+She believes communications leaders are responsible for creating culture, a task that requires real fluency in data and audience behavior.
 In her view, authority isn’t claimed, it’s interpreted and earned.
 "Too many brands assign cultural authority to themselves.
 The truth is, the consumer is the architect of that authority."

 Today’s media cycles don’t respect borders or timelines.
 What begins as a regional issue can become a global headline within hours, forcing communications teams to operate with a unified strategy while remaining sensitive to local realities.
 Bernadeau believes building a "one-team ethos" is less about control and more about clarity.
 The leaders who succeed are those who pair long-term reputation thinking with the ability to pivot when the moment demands it.
 "A static communications plan can't account for real-world tensions," she concludes.
 "You have to be agile, adaptable, and willing to move quickly.
 Leaders who fail to do so lose momentum and the opportunity to seize what's happening in the now."